Dark energy: Supernovae

 In 1998, the High-Z Supernova Search Team published observations of Type Ia ("one-A") supernovae.
 In 1999, the Supernova Cosmology Project followed by suggesting that the expansion of the universe is accelerating.
 The 2011 Nobel Prize in Physics was awarded to Saul Perlmutter, Brian P. Schmidt, and Adam G. Riess for their leadership in the discovery.

 Since then, these observations have been corroborated by several independent sources.
 Measurements of the cosmic microwave background, gravitational lensing, and the large-scale structure of the cosmos, as well as improved measurements of supernovae, have been consistent with the Lambda-CDM model.
 Some people argue that the only indications for the existence of dark energy are observations of distance measurements and their associated redshifts.
 Cosmic microwave background anisotropies and baryon acoustic oscillations serve only to demonstrate that distances to a given redshift are larger than would be expected from a "dusty" Friedmann–Lemaître universe and the local measured Hubble constant.

 Supernovae are useful for cosmology because they are excellent standard candles across cosmological distances.
 They allow researchers to measure the expansion history of the universe by looking at the relationship between the distance to an object and its redshift, which gives how fast it is receding from us.
 The relationship is roughly linear, according to Hubble's law.
 It is relatively easy to measure redshift, but finding the distance to an object is more difficult.
 Usually, astronomers use standard candles: objects for which the intrinsic brightness, or absolute magnitude, is known.
 This allows the object's distance to be measured from its actual observed brightness, or apparent magnitude.
 Type Ia supernovae are the most accurate known standard candles across cosmological distances because of their extreme and consistent luminosity.

-Recent observations of supernovae are consistent with a universe made up 66.6% of dark energy and 33.4% of a combination of dark matter and baryonic matter assuming a flat Lambda-CDM model.
+Recent observations of supernovae are consistent with a universe made up of 66.6% dark energy and 33.4% of a combination of dark matter and baryonic matter assuming a flat Lambda-CDM model.

 Large-scale structure

 The theory of large-scale structure, which governs the formation of structures in the universe (stars, quasars, galaxies and galaxy groups and clusters), also suggests that the density of matter in the universe is only 30% of the critical density.

 A 2011 survey, the WiggleZ galaxy survey of more than 200,000 galaxies, provided further evidence towards the existence of dark energy, although the exact physics behind it remains unknown.
 The WiggleZ survey from the Australian Astronomical Observatory scanned the galaxies to determine their redshift.
-Then, by exploiting the fact that baryon acoustic oscillations have left voids regularly of ≈150 Mpc diameter, surrounded by the galaxies, the voids were used as standard rulers to estimate distances to galaxies as far as 2,000 Mpc (redshift 0.6), allowing for accurate estimate of the speeds of galaxies from their redshift and distance.
+Then, by exploiting the fact that baryon acoustic oscillations have left voids regularly of ≈150 Mpc diameter, surrounded by the galaxies, the voids were used as standard rulers to estimate distances to galaxies as far as 2,000 Mpc (redshift 0.6), allowing for an accurate estimate of the speeds of galaxies from their redshift and distance.
 The data confirmed cosmic acceleration up to half of the age of the universe (7 billion years) and constrain its inhomogeneity to 1 part in 10.
 This provides a confirmation to cosmic acceleration independent of supernovae.